OctopusDeploy/blog/blog/2022-q3/get-started-containers/index.md

   - Cloud Orchestration
 ---

-Though not exactly new, containers are becoming the most popular way to run and host applications and microservices.
+Containers are becoming the most popular way to run and host applications and microservices.
 Put simply, containers are lightweight virtual environments that can run apps without the bloat of a full operating system.

 Without the bloat, containers have many benefits over traditional infrastructure and virtual machines, including: